Lifeline (ship): As Lifeline

 In autumn 2016, the NGO Sea Watch sold the ship to Mission Lifeline e.V., a service club based in Dresden.
 Its name now is Lifeline.

 In June 2018, the Lifeline (with 239 migrants on board) was in the media as one of the ships being forbidden to enter an Italian harbour.
 Matteo Salvini, then Italian Minister of the Interior (Conte Cabinet), had ordered this blocking.

 Netherlands Minister Cora van Nieuwenhuizen declared in late June 2018, that the Lifeline does not operate under the Netherlands flag.
 According to the statement, the existing registration of the vessel with the Koninklijk Nederlands Watersport Verbond was only a proof of ownership, which did not make the Netherlands the flag state for the Lifeline.
 The Lifeline was impounded by the Maltese authorities in summer 2018.
 In January 2020, captain Claus-Peter Reisch had his conviction for entering Maltese waters 'without the necessary registration or licence' quashed and a €10,000 fine revoked.

+The activists sold the ship in early 2020 for a "low five-figure sum" and announced to use the profits to help equip a new rescue ship.